SAP-samples/teched2022-XP262/exercises/ex2/README.md

     Here's the corresponding coding: [GitHub](https://github.com/SAP-samples/btp-build-resilient-apps/blob/extension/srv/catalog.js#L75-L89)

     The changes will now be sent to the SAP S/4HANA system using your Destination (of type SAP Cloud Connector so far).
 The field **Verification Status** is not available in the SAP S/4HANA system and only important for our application.
 That's why it's only persisted in the tables of our application in the HDI Container on SAP HANA Cloud.

+    > If you are interested in the coding for blocking/unblocking business partners in SAP S/4HANA [GitHub](https://github.com/SAP-samples/btp-build-resilient-apps/blob/extension/srv/catalog.js#L75-L143)
+    > If you are interested in the coding for updating business partners in SAP S/4HANA: [GitHub](https://github.com/SAP-samples/btp-build-resilient-apps/blob/extension/srv/catalog.js#L48-L73)

     Here's the corresponding coding: [GitHub](https://github.com/SAP-samples/btp-build-resilient-apps/blob/extension/srv/catalog.js#L50-L69)